Time Series

 3. Multiply out the seasonal and non-seasonal AR/MA polynomials to form effective ARMA coefficients.

-- ``'CSS'``
+- ``'css'``

 Conditional sum of squares (fast, approximate).

-- ``'ML'``
+- ``'ml'``

-Exact maximum likelihood via innovations algorithm.
+Exact maximum likelihood via the Kalman filter.

-- ``'CSS-ML'``
+- ``'css-ml'``

 CSS for initialization, then ML refinement (default).